alexbt/sample-docker-from-maven/README.md

-docker-maven-plugin - Docker image from maven
+Docker image from maven: docker-maven-plugin
 ---------------------------------------------------

-**I personally don't think this would be considered good practice, but I wanted to try out building a Docker image straight out of maven.**
+**I wanted to try out building a Docker image straight out of maven, even though I personally don't think this would be a good practice**.
+I believe the better approach is to seperate both concern, and have a docker image built upon commit in a repository (or something along these lines).

 The plugins I found:
 * https://github.com/spotify/docker-maven-plugin